The Department of

-in the College of Science and Technology, and has more than 350 students
+in the College of Science, and has more than 350 students

 enrolled in its graduate and undergraduate programs.
 The department offers